-Bags and scarves from Malaysia
+Accessories, home ware and batik from Malaysia

+The most typical gift to take back home is of course batik from Malaysia.
 Batik Boutique is our favourite social enterprise that employs a growing number of local women and supports local charities – for once by shopping gorgeous accessories you can help!
 The new designs and colours are contemporary and fresh.

 Frankitas clutches and travel bags combine traditional materials and funky design make great presents (although actually mostly made in Indonesia the gist is there).
 Available through Facebook and Instagram, as well as the pretty showroom in Damansara Heights – read about our visit here.